srackham/hindsite/doc/content/design-spec.md

 ## Vocabulary
-project:: A hindsite project consists of a _content directory_, a _template directory_ and a _build directory_.
+**project**: A hindsite project consists of a _content directory_, a _template directory_ and a _build directory_.
 Hindsite uses the contents of the template and content directories to generate a website which it writes to the build directory.

-content directory:: A directory (default name `content`) containing content documents, optional document meta-data and optional static resources (e.g. images).
+**content directory**: A directory (default name `content`) containing content documents along with optional document meta-data (front matter) and optional static resources (e.g. images).
 The content directory structure mirrors that of the template directory.

-template directory:: A directory (default name `template`) containing webpage templates along with optional configuration files and static resources to build a website.
-The template directory is a blueprint, it contains everything needed to build a Website except textual content.
+**template directory**: A directory (default name `template`) containing webpage templates along with optional configuration files and static resources to build a website.
+The template directory is a blueprint, it contains everything needed to build a Website minus the textual content.

-build directory:: A directory (default name `build`) into which the built Website is written.
+**build directory**: A directory (default name `build`) into which the generated Website is written.

-content document:: A readable-text markup file (`.{md,rmu}`) that generates the textual content of a corresponding HTML web page.
+**content document**: A readable-text markup file (`.{md,rmu}`) that generates the textual content of a corresponding HTML web page.

+**configuration file**: Optional TOML files named `config.toml` containing site configuration parameters and located at the root of the content directory or at the root of the template directory.
+Parameters from the content directory take precedence over parameters from the template directory.

-template:: A Go HTML template file (`.html`).
+**template**: A Go HTML template file (`.html`).
 Templates reside in the template directory.

-configuration file:: An optional TOML file containing site configuration parameters called `config.toml` residing at the root of the template directory.

-layout template:: Template files named `layout.html` used to render content documents.
-A content document is rendered by first obtaining the list of layout templates residing on the corresponding document path in the template directory.
-The document is converted to HTML, passed to the first layout template and rendered.
-Additional layout templates are passed the output of the previous layout and rendered until all layouts have been processed.
+Templates are combined with document content and meta-data to generate HTML website pages.

+**document templates**: Document templates are used to render content documents.
+Each content document has a template named `layout.html` in the corresponding template directory.
+If there is no `layout.html` in the corresponding template directory then the parent template directories are searched right up to the templates root directory.

+**index templates**: Index templates are used to render document index web pages.
+They are named `{all,recent,tag,tags}.html`.

-index:: A generated HTML Webpage containing a list of content documents.
+**index**: A generated HTML Webpage containing a list of content documents.

-indexed directory:: A directory in the content directory whose corresponding template directory contains one or more index templates (`{all,recent,tags,tag}.html`).
+**indexed directory**: A directory in the content directory whose corresponding template directory contains one or more index templates.

-indexed document:: A content document residing in an indexed directory.
+**indexed document**: A content document residing in an indexed directory.
 Indexed documents must have a title and a publication date.
 Tags are optional.

-date indexes:: hindsite generates date index pages ordered by document publication date using `all.html` and `recent.html` templates. `all.html` generates a list of all documents; `recent.html` generates a list of the most recent documents.
+**date indexes**: hindsite generates date index pages ordered by document publication date using `all.html` and `recent.html` index templates. `all.html` generates a list of all documents; `recent.html` generates a list of the most recent documents.

-tag:: A keyword or phrase used to categorise a content document.
+**tag**: A keyword or phrase used to categorise a content document.

-tag indexes:: hindsite generates tag index pages using tag meta-data and `tags.html` and `tag.html` templates.
+**tag indexes**: hindsite generates tag index pages using tag meta-data and `tags.html` and `tag.html` templates.

-static file:: A content file that is neither a document or a template.
-Static files (typically HTML, CSS and images) are copied verbatim to the corresponding location in the build directory.
+**static file**: A file in the content or template directories that is not a document or a template or a configuration file.
+Static files (typically CSS and images) are copied verbatim to the corresponding location in the build directory by the hindsite build command.
+Static files in the content directory take precedence over static files in the template directory.

-example document:: A text markup file residing in the template director.
+**example document**: A text markup document residing in the template directory.
 Example documents are are copied to the content directory when the project is initialized.
 This provides a mechanism for sharing your website design complete with example documents: just share your website template directory.

+**slugify**: Ensure path names only contain lower case alpha numeric and hyphen characters.

 ## Implementation
 - By convention the content, template and build directories normally reside in the same folder, but this convention is not enforced.

-- There is a close one-to-one mapping between content and build file paths.
+- There is a close one-to-one mapping between content, template and build file paths.
 This lightens the congative load especially when it comes to authoring cross-page URLs.

 Website with blog and newsletters:

 ```
 /content
+    config.toml
     config.rmu
     /pages
         index.md